timjchun/timjchun/README.md

 ---

 ## Hobbies and Personal Interests
-I have a passion of outdoor Bouldering and Board climbing.
+I have a passion of outdoor bouldering and board climbing.
 I have a long term goal of sending local Maryland Boulders and documenting the journey.
 I spend most of my time training on the Tension Board and Spray Wall.

 I grew up with a passion with sound design.
 During my early twenties, I learned how to create software instruments from Foley (found sounds) which was used for sound design and ambient music.
 I primarily use Ableton Live.